In 'Facts And Fears,' Ex-Spy Boss Clapper Comes In From The Cold, Badly Chilled

 In Facts and Fears: Hard Truths From A Life In Intelligence, Clapper traces his life and career from what he calls the "halcyon days" of the Cold War, when Washington, D.C., led the international consensus against Communism.

-Clapper was born into the intelligence business, as the son of an Army cryptologic officer, and he got into the game himself with alacrity, including on electronic surveillance flights over Southeast Asia.
-He was a savvy, capable operator and he rose within the Air Force and then the intelligence business, eventually graduating to the top table.
+Clapper was born into the intelligence business as the son of an Army cryptologic officer, and he got into the game himself with alacrity, including on electronic surveillance flights over Southeast Asia.
+He was a savvy, capable operator, and he rose within the Air Force and then the intelligence business, eventually graduating to the top table.

 But the broader national arc over that time bent downward, as he describes it.

-By the time the grizzled, steely-eyed Clapper we know appears on the scene, the U.S. intelligence community has become infamous for a series of deadly blunders: It fails to prevent the terror attacks of Sept.
+By the time the grizzled, steely-eyed Clapper we know appears on the scene, the U.S. intelligence community has become infamous for a series of deadly blunders: It failed to prevent the terror attacks of Sept.
 11, 2001.
-It conjures up Iraqi weapons of mass destruction where none exist.
+It conjured up Iraqi weapons of mass destruction where none exist.

 Even as it balloons in size and power from the massive infusion of taxpayer support under President George W. Bush, the "IC" becomes no more clairvoyant or even any more effective, with yet more disastrous consequences.

-The sprawling 17-agency mega-bureaucracy was slow to realize in 2015 and 2016 that the Russian government had launched a concerted wave of active measures against the U.S. presidential election.
+The sprawling 17-agency megabureaucracy was slow to realize in 2015 and 2016 that the Russian government had launched a concerted wave of active measures against the U.S. presidential election.

-No one noticed and this had no effect.
+No one noticed, and this had no effect.
 Clapper clammed up: "I figured at the time that the last thing our country needed was any appearance that the intelligence community was involved in partisan politics."

 Meanwhile, political newcomer Donald Trump and his presidential campaign began to echo many of the talking points about rival Hillary Clinton from official Russian government channels, Clapper writes.